WaseemAbbas1986/Car-sales-Report-PowerBI/README.md

   - YTD Car Sold by dealer region: Show case YTD sales data based on diffrent dealer regions using a map chart to vusualize sales distribution geographicaly
   - Comopnay wise sales trand in Grid form: Provide a tabular grid that display the sales trand of each company.
 The grid should showcase the company name along with YTD Sales figure
   - details Grid showing all cars sales information : Create a detail Grid that present all relevent information for each car sale, including car model, body style, color, sales amount, dealer region, date etc
+  - create and grod view dashboard displaying a table of all car details in power BI.
+This should allow a user to export the grid of varius filter applied